JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 It was the hotel room.
 It had once been an office, and before that, it had been half a hotel-room.
 There were still scuff-marks on the floor from where the wheeled office chair had dug into the scratched lino.
-The false wall that divided the room in half was thin as paper and Lawrence could hear every snuffle from the other side.
-The door to Lawrence's room had been rudely hacked in, and weak light shone through an irregular crack over the jamb.
+The false wall that divided the room in half was thin as paper and Batman could hear every snuffle from the other side.
+The door to Batman's room had been rudely hacked in, and weak light shone through an irregular crack over the jamb.

 The old New Yorker Hotel had seen better days, but it was what he could afford,